 The Dwarves Review

-Microsoft Xbox OneAlso available on Apple Mac, PC, Sony PlayStation 4 and Linux
+Reviewed on Microsoft Xbox OneAlso available on Apple Mac, PC, Sony PlayStation 4 and Linux

 This single-player story-driven fantasy role-playing game published by THQ Nordic is based on the best-selling novel by Markuz Heitz and is finally putting the dwarves at the forefront of a game, showing us what they can really do, but does The Dwarves really do them justice?
 Let's find out.